TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/Faq.rst

 local execution.
 It takes away all the demanding setup needs of additional services like selenium, various database systems, different php versions in parallel on the same system and so on.
-It also creates a well defined environment that is identical for everyone: Extension authors rely on the same system dependencies as the core does, local test execution is identical to what the continuous integration system bamboo does.
+It also creates a well defined environment that is identical for everyone: Extension authors rely on the same system dependencies as the Core does, local test execution is identical to what the continuous integration system bamboo does.
 All dependencies and setup details are open sourced and available for everyone.
 Even Travis CI is forced to create the exact same environment in our examples, and it plays well with other dockerized solutions like `ddev <https://www.drud.com/>`_.